-The SLPs are not to be taught consecutively but will be taught across the whole year, where they can be taught appropriately with content from the LO CAPS.
-It is ideal, though, if lessons are built on the knowledge and skills learned in previous lessons.
-This way they continue to systematically build their knowledge and skills, e.g. you don't want to start with HIV prevention before you have talked about puberty.
+The SLPs are not taught consecutively but they will be taught across the whole year, where they can be taught appropriately within the overall content of the LO CAPS.
+Ideally the LO CAPS should be taught in sequence, in order to build on the knowledge and skills learned in previous lessons.